AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 This belongs in the results/analysis and measuring pH should just be mentioned here as an add-on to the apparatus.

 Do you think pH has affected your results?

+Du: PH is not a minor issue in this kind of particle removal research, it can impact the removal efficiency a lot.
 </div>

 The predictive floc model developed by AguaClara is based on the past apparatus set-up and experiment process.
 Without considering the presence of floc blanket and the use of new tube sedimentation tank, the model cannot simulate the current experiment, and its modeling result deviates significantly from present experimental data.
-The ultimate goal is to revise the model to well align it with the experiment in the lab, so that the up-to-date research findings provide a guide for AguaClara water treatment plant.
+The ultimate goal is to revise the model to align it with the experiment in the lab well so that the up-to-date research findings provide a guide for AguaClara water treatment plant.

 The predictive floc model developed by AguaClara is based on the past apparatus set-up and experiment process.
 Without considering the presence of floc blanket and the use of new tube sedimentation tank, the model can not simulate the current experiment, and it modeling result deviates a lot from present experimental data.
 The ultimate goal of our group is to revise the model to make it well aligned with the experiment in the lab so that the up-to-date research findings can guide AguaClara water treatment plant.

+The research on two-stage coagulant addition should continue in the future.
+According to our study, the two-stage addition was proved to perform better than one-stage addition in some circumstance.
+Two-stage addition can achieve higher particle removal rate than one-stage while using the same amount of coagulant.
+Future research group should test the performance of two-stage addition in a condition closer to the real world to guide the application of this technology in AguaClara water treatment plants.

 <div class="alert alert-block alert-danger">
 Section has sentences that are incomplete.